JuliaReach/ARCH2018_RE/README.md

 ## Running the benchmarks

-To run the benchmarks execute the `run.jl` script provided in this package:
+To run the benchmarks, execute the `run.jl` script provided in this package:

 ```
 $ julia --color=yes run.jl